SudoHaugen/Movie_Rentals/README.md

 A simple web application for movie rentals.
+Buildt entirely on Javascript with Nodejs and MongoDB backend services.